 All lots represent the hard work of dedicated producers whom received not only receive the highest prices in town on 85+ coffees, but fixed prices throughout the entire harvest.
 By offering fixed prices, on top of our feedback provided on each sample cupped, we can confidently ask producers to make adjustments in their processing, while reducing their concern over price volatility.

 “Many coffee growers are attracted by our prices, some are friends who have been working with us for a long time and others are farmers we meet from time to time.” – explained Cristian Camilo Carvajal.
 “Many times they are shy, but as the days go by, they relate to each other and become one big coffee family.
 I would like to see everyone become coffee experts in the future.” – he continued explaining the atmosphere in Pitalito Buying Station.

 Listen to the Radio Commercial made to promote our activities and share prices in the town of Pitalito!

 Pitalito is right in the busy coffee heart of Southern Huila.
 The buying station provides a central point for a large network of smallholder farmers to get feedback on their coffee and practices.
 This will happen in person during visits at the station, but also during workshops and off-season farm visits by The Coffee Quest cupper.
 They will provide tailored advice on quality improvements, but also include the necessary knowledge to process coffee while taking the environment into account.
 Topics such as; turning coffee pulp into compost, disposing the acidic waste waters, but also advice on farm inputs.

-Discover other producers from Colombia...
+Discover the other stations from Colombia...